 - 6. Drain dumplings in a colander, or use a slotted spoon to transfer dumplings to a serving bowl.
 These dumplings are great on their own, but you can also serve with soy sauce, vinegar, sesame oil, and/or hot chili paste, if desired.

 - The last time we made these together, my mom didn't add any soy sauce to the meat mixture, but she says that she does like to use it sometimes if the meat is lacking in moisture.
-If you'd like to use soy sauce with this recipe, reduce the salt to about 3 tbsp. and add about 1/2 cup of soy sauce.
+If you'd like to use soy sauce with this recipe, substitute the salt with about 1/2 cup of soy sauce.